Fossj117/fossj117.github.io/about.md

 permalink: /about/
 ---

-I am a data scientist currently pursuing an [AM in statistics at Harvard](https://statistics.fas.harvard.edu/pages/graduate-statistics-general-information).
+I am a data scientist currently pursuing an [AM in Statistics at Harvard](https://statistics.fas.harvard.edu/pages/graduate-statistics-general-information).
 Previously, I was a member of the data science team at [Airbnb](http://airbnb.com), and received my BA in math and philosophy from [Williams College](https://www.williams.edu/).

 My interests include: technology, internet, & data ethics and policy; politics; causal inference; matching markets; natural language processing; the sharing economy.